Measurement

 2. Ignoring Dark Social

 Many Reddit users share links in private messages, Slack channels, or copy-paste URLs (appearing as direct traffic).
-You can estimate this by tracking direct traffic spikes correlated with Reddit activity.
+You can estimate this by tracking direct traffic spikes correlated with Reddit activity - but do not stop there.

 3. Short Attribution Windows